 The supervisor of the works, Cluttons, did not have a contract with Maison Blanc.
 It supervised Contractor No 2’s works to the floors above the patisserie.
 The works involved erecting scaffolding on the front of the patisserie.
 When removed, damage to shopfront was visible.

-MB brought a claim in negligence – Cluttons had failed to meet its duty to use reasonable care in carrying out its services – and also claimed under the Contribution Act.
+MB brought a claim in negligence – Cluttons had failed to meet its duty to use reasonable care in carrying out its services – and also under the Civil Liability (Contribution) Act 1978.

-Negligence: The landlord appointed Cluttons.
-Without a contract, any liability to MB would be in negligence – but did Cluttons owe a duty of care to the shop-tenant?
+Negligence: Without a contract, any liability to MB would be in negligence.
+The issue was whether Cluttons owed a duty of care to the shop-tenant?
 The court asked:

 - Was there ‘proximity’ between Cluttons and MB?
 This does not mean physical nearness but a link between their acts.
 Although employed by the landlord, Cluttons had access to MB’s property and had responded to MB’s request to inspect the property after the works were complete.